CumulusNetworks/docs/content/cumulus-netq-43/More-Documents/NVLink4-Domains.md

 Enter your credentials to set the switch username and password.

 {{<notice info>}}
-If you are also using NetQ to manage ethernet switches, make sure these credentials match.
+If you are also using NetQ to manage ethernet switches, make sure the switch username and password match.
 {{</notice>}}

 After reviewing the summary, select **Finish**.
 NetQ adds the domain to a list of all NVLink4 domains:

-{{<figure src="/images/netq/nvl4-domain-list.png" alt="list of three NVL4 domains, including the one created in the preceding steps" width="950">}}
+{{<figure src="/images/netq/nvl4-domain-list.png" alt="list of three NVL4 domains, including the one created in the preceding steps" width="1050">}}

 From the list of NVLink4 domains, you can view and manage multiple domains.
 Per domain, you can view: